-- Assesses and plans the maturity structure of its assets and liabilities on a regular basis. - Maintains sufficient liquid assets to ensure that financial liabilities can be met. - Ensures that the liquidity ratio is at least 60% (i.e., liquid assets to current liabilities ratio). - Ensures a negative difference between the amount of liquid assets and the amount of current liabilities not exceeding 100% of the Bank's own funds. - Ensures the Liquidity coverage ratio not less than 110%. - Performs regular stress testing and assesses the adequacy of the liquidity reserve.
+- Assesses and plans the maturity structure of its assets and liabilities on a regular basis. - Maintains sufficient liquid assets to ensure that financial liabilities can be met. - Ensures that the liquidity ratio is at least 60% (i.e., liquid assets to current liabilities ratio). - Ensures a negative difference between the amount of liquid assets and the amount of current liabilities not exceeding 100% of the Bank's own funds. - Ensures the Liquidity coverage ratio not less than 110%. - Ensures the Net stable funding ratio not less than 105%. - Performs regular stress testing and assesses the adequacy of the liquidity reserve.